-Where an applicant stating that they are homeless can provide a recent letter from their local authority (dated within the last 6 months), points will be awarded in recognition of this status.
+Where an applicant stating that they are homeless can provide a recent letter from their local authority, points will be awarded in recognition of this status.
 Confirmation of homelessness will be required at the point of any offer made.

 Applicants placed in this group will receive statutory homeless points only and will not be assessed under any other housing need.